Somatic / Relational

 Boulder, Lafayette, Louisville, CO

-Hi, welcome.
+Hi, Welcome.

 If you’re here, I’m guessing something in your life—often at home or in your closest relationships—feels hard right now.
 You may be overwhelmed, stuck in painful patterns, or exhausted from trying to hold everything together while longing for real change.

 I’m a licensed therapist offering trauma-informed, body-centered therapy for individuals and couples who want more than surface-level coping.
 I specialize in relationship counseling, nervous system regulation, and helping people heal the impact of relational wounds, power struggles, and religious or spiritual trauma.
+I help high-conflict couples and individuals heal relational wounds through body-based therapy so they can move from power struggles and disconnection into real intimacy and connection.

 Using approaches like Relational Life Therapy (RLT) and Sensorimotor Psychotherapy, I help clients calm overwhelmed nervous systems, reconnect with themselves, and create more honest, intimate, and resilient relationships.
 My work supports both individuals and couples in breaking free from old patterns and building connection rooted in strength, safety, and authenticity.